CodeGator/CG.Wpf/README.md

 The package contains WPF abstractions used by other CodeGator packages.

 #### What platform(s) does it support?
-* .NET Core 3.1 or higher
+* .NET 5.x or higher

 #### How do I install it?
 The binary is hosted on [NuGet](https://www.nuget.org/packages/CG.Wpf/).
 To install the package using the NuGet package manager: